Back from Makunudhoo

 Visit to the Manchester Museum

 Museums are among my favourite places.
 Never do they fail to instil a sense of wonder and belittlement in me... especially the sections on pre-historic life and cosmology.
-Nadha and I spent the day at the Manchester Museum yesterday, ogling and gawking at all those things on display.
+I spent the day at the Manchester Museum yesterday, ogling and gawking at all those things on display.

 I adored the dinosaur on display - a Tyrannosaurus rex named Stan.
 It is a cast replica from the original and consists of 199 bones that have been discovered.
 Standing at about 20ft tall and 35ft long, the thing is just gigantic.
 I only come up to its knees!
 I was introduced to dinosaurs when I was very young via a book on dinosaurs.
 It came with special glasses for viewing the special 3D renditions of dinosaurs, including a T Rex.
 Yet, none of the books, pictures or even movies prepare one for the massively awe-inspiring sight of a real-life fossil reconstruction of the beast!